crhall-writing/crhall-writing.github.io/_poems/chance.md

 but you’ll never feel that way again
 chances can steal all you are
-and all you thought you’d be
+and all you ought to be

 for hours we’d milk a dead horse
 what magic lay in those chats